chris-yoon/egovframe-hands-on-guide/lecture-script-aop.md

 ## Class HelloServiceImpl with sayHello()

 - Let me create a class named "HelloServiceImpl" implements the interface "HelloService"
+- This will return "Hello eGovFrame" and message;
-- This class has one private field name;
+- Create a field name.
 - I'm generating setter.
 Click the right button > Source > Generate Getters and Setters > check the 'setName' and click Generate

 ```